 Keep your focus on SEO

 Social media should always play an important role in your online strategy.
-But, focussing on your website: making sure that it has original and well-written content, that it’s fast and provides the best user experience, should be your priority.
+But, focusing on your website: make sure that it has original and well-written content, that it’s fast and provides the best user experience, should be your priority.
 If your website has all these features, then you’ll attract traffic, from Google and other sources!

 Read more: Social media for small business owners »

 - Event October 20, 2021 Team Yoast is sponsoring Press for Word 2021, click through to see if we'll be there, who will be there and more!
 See where you can find us next »